paldepind/flyd/README.md

 var squaredNumbers = flyd.map(function(n) { return n*n; }, numbers);
 ```
 ### flyd.chain(fn, s)
+`fn` must return a stream.

+`fn` is run every time a value is pushed into `s`.
-Given a stream of streams, returns a single stream of merged values from the created streams.
+Returns a single stream of merged values from the created streams.

 Ends when every created stream and the main stream ends